 Boat Insurance Ontario

-Whether you use your boat for pleasure, entertainment, fishing or adventure, we can find the best solution for your marine insurance.
+Whether you use your boat for pleasure, entertainment, fishing, or adventure, we can find the best solution for your boat insurance.

 Is boat insurance mandatory in Ontario?

 Can I insure my boat under my home insurance policy?

 What are Agreed Value and Actual Cash Value?

 How much does boat insurance cost in Ontario?

 Boat insurance premiums are determined by many factors such as type of boat, value, and claims history.
 Premiums can range from under $400 per year for a small aluminum fishing boat to thousands of dollars for a high-valued yacht.
 The insurance for a sport boat will be higher than for a runabout.
 Claims history isn’t just about the boat insurance claims of an individual.
 In recent years, the losses for large cruisers over 26 feet have increased so insurance companies have raised premiums.
 The best way to find out how much it will cost for your boat or jetski is to do an online quote.
 It only takes a minute!

 The navigational limits on the policy apply to where you can operate or trailer your vessel.
 Generally, insurance applies only when the Insured personal watercraft is located within the following navigation areas and land within these limits:

 East Coast of Canada and U.S.A (east of 120 degrees of longitude west): Inland and coastal waters of Canada and United States between 40th and 52nd latitude North but no farther than 10 nautical miles offshore.
 Navigation south of Tappan Zee Bridge on the Hudson River in New York Harbor is excluded